Cloud-Integration-2021/docs/README.md

 # Lab2 - Golang API Rest
 *Using Gin framework, Gorm with PostgreSQL*

+## V1

 It's a replication of the previous API but in Golang.
 With CRUD operations on movies.
+Using also PostgreSQL with Gorm ORM.

 ```go
 	r.GET("/movies", DB.FindMovies)